pymc-devs/pymc/docs/source/api.rst

 ------------------
 Dimensionality
 ------------------
-PyMC provides numerous methods, and syntatic sugar, to easily specify the dimensionality of Random Variables in modeling.
+PyMC provides numerous methods, and syntactic sugar, to easily specify the dimensionality of Random Variables in modeling.
 Refer to :ref:`dimensionality` notebook to see examples demonstrating the functionality.